nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Filtering transactions: `filterTxn`

-Filter transactions with a any combination of the following parameters:
+Filter transactions with any combination of the following parameters:
 * the specified person identified by their index in the displayed person list
 * and/or amount
 * and/or description